 Beginning at the age of 16, Scott was early in the tech space where he began developing apps before apps were on the world’s radar.
 He designed and wrote custom software in the emerging PC market, while continuing his self-education and work in tech and business.

-Scott then co-founded Avenue A | Razorfish (aQuantive) and served as its Chief Technology Officer. aQuantive rapidly became the world's leading digital marketing technology and services company, helping advertisers and ad agencies build, market and grow their businesses and brands.
+Scott then co-founded Avenue A | Razorfish (aQuantive) and served as its Chief Technology Officer. aQuantive rapidly became the world's leading digital marketing technology and services company, helping advertisers and ad agencies build, market and grow their businesses and brands online.
 The company was sold to Microsoft in 2007 for $6 billion (at that time Microsoft's largest acquisition ever).
-Scott was responsible for the architecture, development and operation of aQuantive's extensive proprietary technology platform - as well as for aQuantive's R&D lab which focused on mobile, interactive TV and other emerging digital content & advertising platforms.
+Scott was responsible for the architecture, development and operation of aQuantive's extensive proprietary technology platform - as well as for aQuantive's R&D lab which focused on then-futuristic mobile, interactive TV and additional emerging digital content & advertising platforms.

 Scott then created PhotoRocket in 2009 - a revolutionary and unique photo sharing concept - when photography first moved to phones.
 In 2016, he started Townhouse Tech to develop patented contextual search platform tools which are available for licensing.

 Since arriving in the Pacific Northwest in 1996, Scott has been funding new companies, mentoring entrepreneurs, seeking out opportunities in emerging technology, and speaking at universities and conferences on launching and building successful startups.
 Additionally, Scott was co-founder of Lot 47 Films, a NY-based independent film distribution company.
-And in 2016 was an Executive Producer on Garry Marshall's film, Mother's Day (starring Julia Robers, Jennifer Aniston, Kate Hudson and Jason Sudeikis).
+And in 2016 was an Executive Producer on Garry Marshall's film, Mother's Day (Julia Robers, Jennifer Aniston, Kate Hudson and Jason Sudeikis).
 For three years Scott served on the board of Seattle's Woodland Park Zoo, for four years served as an advisory board member and mentor at the University of Washington Buerk Center for Entrepreneurship, and for nine years served on the board of the Seattle International Film Festival (SIFF).
 He was also a founding owner of 509 Wines, a boutique Washington winery.

-Site was built with Mobirise web template
+Site was designed with Mobirise website templates